cfaqiri/codechallenge/README.md

 - One endpoint to **upload** a csv file containing timekeeping data for employees
 - Another endpoint to **retrieve** a report containing payroll information based on a bi-monthly pay cycle

+The API also features user authentication for both endpoints.

 # Prerequisites
 PostgreSQL is required to accommodate the DecimalFields used in this project.
 SQLite3 does not support this model field.